-Among the most important pieces of bedding that you need to invest in aside from the mattress and pillows is the duvet.
+Among the most important pieces of bedding that you need to invest in aside from the mattress, sheets, and pillows is the duvet.
 Along with the duvet cover, the duvet ensures that your guests get a restful sleep by keeping them cozy in most sleeping conditions.

-In this article, we’ll break down what a duvet is and how it compares to a comforter, what you should consider when shopping for a duvet, and how we chose the Bedsure Comforter Duvet Insert as the best duvet for Airbnbs and vacation rentals.
+In this article, we’ll break down what a duvet is and how it compares to a comforter, what you should consider when shopping for a duvet, and why we recommend the Bedsure Comforter Duvet Insert as the best duvet for Airbnbs and vacation rentals.

 What is a Duvet?